-- How do I research effectively? - How do I apply a practical research methodology in a timely manner? - What are the generally accepted accounting principles, auditing standards, and tax authorities? - What constitutes substantial authoritative support? - What are the available sources of authority for accounting, auditing, and tax? - What databases are available for finding relevant authorities or assisting in researching a problem? - What role does the Internet (the information superhighway) have in the modern research process?
+- What constitutes substantial authoritative support? - What are the available sources of authority for accounting, auditing, and tax? - What databases are available for finding relevant authorities or assisting in researching a problem? - What role does the Internet (the information superhighway) have in the modern research process?

-In conducting research for an issue or question at hand, one of the primary tools utilized in financial accounting research is the Financial Accounting Standards Board (FASB) Codification System (discussed in detail in Chapter 4).
+In conducting research for an issue or question at hand, one of the primary tools utilized in financial accounting research is the Financial Accounting Standards Board (FASB) Codification SystemTM (discussed in detail in Chapter 4).
 In addition to understanding the Codification's structure, navigating through the authoritative literature is necessary to analyze a variety of questions or issues.
-A useful instrument to help focus or narrow your research is a navigation guide such as the one depicted in Figure 1-1.
+A useful instrument to help focus or narrow your research is a navigation guide such as the one depicted in Figure 1.1.